fcarriedo/convore-api-js/README.md

 ...and we can start using the library:

     // Connect to the feed and listen constantly.
+(Long polling strategy).
-The callback will be
+    // The callback will be triggered every time a set of messages arrive.
-    // called every time a message arrives. convoreApi.listenToFeed( renderLiveFeed );
+    // It will reconnect automatically upon desconnection. convoreApi.listenToFeed( renderLiveFeed );

     convoreApi.getGroups( renderGroups );